RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Trial Judge called a psychiatrist to assess the fitness of Damic to represent himself, and the psychiatrist was then called as a witness to testify about the Damic’s fitness.
 Had the judge not called that witness, and had Damic been convicted, the conviction would have been unfair and vulnerable to being overturned on appeal.
   - Failure to Call a Witness
     - How does the law address the fact that a party fails to call evidence (witness) that the party would reasonably be expected to ?
       - The rule in Jones v Dunkel (1959) 101 CLR 298 relates to civil cases where the Plaintiff does not call a witness that they would reasonably be expected to have called – as a result the Trial Judge may draw an adverse inference from that failure.
-(Note that s20 EA only applies to criminal matters)
+(Note that s 20 EA only applies to criminal matters)
       - The principle in Jones v Dunkel was originally extended to apply in criminal cases – this position is no longer valid in criminal matters.
       - The application of Jones v Dunkel in criminal matters has been repeatedly overruled, most conclusively in the HCA decision in Dyers.
     - Jones v Dunkel (1959) 101 CLR 298 (CIVIL)
       - Although Jones v Dunkel was a civil matter in relation to a fatal road accident where the driver of the defendant’s truck was not called to give evidence and does not directly deal with the issue of the accused’s right to silence at trial, per se, the HCA decision in this matter has been cited as an authority for the proposition that in certain circumstances an inference can be drawn from a party’s failure to give or call evidence.
       - The Jones v Dunkel principle says that if a party would normally be expected to call a witness, or adduce other evidence, and they choose not to call that witness / adduce that evidence, in the absence of an explanation for failure to call the witness, a court might be entitled to conclude / infer that the evidence of that witness would not have assisted the party.
-      - In light of the wording of s20 and a several HCA decisions such as Dyers v The Queen, Jones v Dunkel does not have any real application in criminal matters.
+      - In light of the wording of s 20 and a several HCA decisions such as Dyers v The Queen, Jones v Dunkel does not have any real application in criminal matters.
   - Failure to Call Evidence
     - How does the law address the fact that the Defence fails to call evidence (witness) that the Defence would reasonably be expected to have called ?
       - Following the HCA decision in Dyers v The Queen, no comment should be made about the failure of the Defence to call a witness who might have been able to assist the Defence case.
       - Only comment that can be made is that the jury should not speculate about what the witness might have said, if he / she had been called (Dyers v The Queen [15] refers)
     - A similar approach is taken with respect to the Accused making the election not to give evidence on his / her own behalf.
     - How does the law address the fact that the Crown fails to call evidence that the Crown would reasonably be expected to have called ?
       - Following decisions such as RPS v The Queen [2000] HCA 3, Dyers v The Queen [2002] HCA 45, Mahmood v WA (2008) 232 CLR 397 and R v Louizos [2009] NSWCCA 71 the position is that where the P has failed to call a witness (who might have been expected to be called by the P), the jury may properly reach conclusions that the failure may help support a reasonable doubt about the guilt of the accused.
       - As per Criminal Trial Courts Bench Book (NSW)
         - … a jury is entitled to take into account that there was no evidence from a particular person in deciding whether or not there is a reasonable doubt about the accused’s guilt.
     - How does the law address the fact that the Crown fails to call evidence that the Crown would reasonably be expected to have called ?
       - Mahmood v WA (2008) 232 CLR 397, is authority for the proposition that “… where a witness, who might have been expected to be called and to give evidence on a matter, is not called by the prosecution, the question is not whether the jury may properly reach conclusions about issues of fact but whether, in the circumstances, they should entertain a reasonable doubt about the guilt of the accused.”
       - In R v Louizos [2009] NSWCCA 71 it was held that “… it may have been appropriate for the Trial Judge to raise with the jury whether the failure of the Crown to call the witness gave rise to a reasonable doubt about the truthfulness and reliability of the evidence… but he was never asked to do so.”
 [57]
-- Lecture 3B: Right to Silence
+## Lecture 3B: Right to Silence

   - The Menu
     - The Right to Silence
     - Silence of the Accused Pre-Trial